 Hibiscus | A Tasty, Healthy Addition To Many Tea Offerings

-We're writing several blogs that will highlight a specific ingredient in our teas.
 It is helpful to understand what goes into your tea and why it tastes the way it does.
-Also, if an ingredient provides a health benefit, we want you to better understand what that benefit is.
-The first ingredient in this series is Hibiscus.
-Hibiscus is a great plant because it not only adds to the flavor profile of a tea, but it also provides very good health benefits.
+Furthermore, in case a certain ingredient offers any health advantages, our goal is to help you understand those benefits to enjoy your tea to the fullest.
+Today, we are diving into the origins and benefits of one of our favorite tea ingredients, Hibiscus.
+Hibiscus is a beautiful and fascinating flower that contributes to the taste and look of tea while also offering numerous health benefits.
 Did you know that Hibiscus is good for your blood pressure?
 Keep reading and I bet you'll learn a little more.

 Hibiscus Tea Flavor

-A healthy addition to tea isn't any good unless it adds to the tea drinking experience.
-Hibiscus is one of my favorite additions to our blends because it adds a beautiful red color to our teas as well as a delicious tartness that punches your taste buds with flavor.
-Our hibiscus tea blends are often infused with other fruits, spices, and tea leaves, such as black or green tea.
-Hibiscus-focused teas are calorie-free (before added sweeteners) and typically caffeine-free.
-With its juicy tartness, it can become a healthier alternative to fruit juices and can be enjoyed hot or iced.
+To truly enhance the enjoyment of drinking tea, an ingredient that is visual, flavorful, and a benefit to one's health is necessary for the overall experience.
+Hibiscus checks off each of those boxes and is one of our favorite blend additions at Hackberry, both for us and our customers.
+This tropical flower produces a vibrant red hue to our teas as well as a delicious tartness that adds a punch of flavor to every infusion.
+Our hibiscus tea blends are often mixed with other fruits, spices, and tea leaves, with black and green tea being the most popular.
+Hibiscus-focused teas can be enjoyed hot or iced and with its sweet and bright taste, can become a healthier alternative to fruit juices.
 The flavors are often compared to cranberry or pomegranate juice.
 The addition of honey or sugar can give it a complimentary sweetness that makes it the perfect tropical-themed beverage.

 Hibiscus Tea Origin